Ouxsoft/phpmarkup/README.md

 ### Contributing
 PHPMarkup is an open source project.
 If you find a problem or want to discuss new features or improvements **please** create an issue, and/or if possible create a pull request.
-Easy contribute using [test docker image](https://github.com/Ouxsoft/phpmarkup/blob/master/CONTRIBUTING.md).
+Easily contribute using [test docker image](https://github.com/Ouxsoft/phpmarkup/blob/master/CONTRIBUTING.md).

 ### License